Risnjak National Park

 Snow-covered landscape creates a winter wonderland.
 Access limited; suitable only for experienced winter hikers.

-- •Winter visits require winter hiking experience and appropriate equipment
+- Requires winter hiking experience

 How to Get There